abhiiiman/Weather-App/README.md

 ## Demo

-You can see a live demo of the website [here](https://divvyanshiii.github.io/Weather-App/).
+You can see a live demo of the website [here](https://divvyanshiii.github.io/Weather-App/) (opens in a new tab).